 Surf Life Saving

-A guide to gaining your Duke of Edinburgh Award with Surf Life Saving NZ
+A guide to gaining your Duke of Edinburgh's Award with Surf Life Saving NZ

 What is the Duke of Edinburgh’s Hillary Award and why should I get involved?